Dyson vacuums have earned a reputation for top-quality machines with powerful suction.

 Vacuum cleaners from Dyson always have the same two core features that the founder, Sir James Dyson, worked so hard to patent - Cyclonic technology and no bags.

-Here are some of the seven most striking features found in Dyson vacuums:
+Here are some of the seven most striking features found in our best Dyson vacuum reviews:

 Cyclonic technology swirls dust and debris around violently in a circle - separating them within a centrifugal chamber and preventing clogging.

-Dyson vacuums today come with at least two levels of centrifugal chambers to apply their cyclonic technology - separating even the finest of dust particles.
+Dyson vacuums today come with cyclonic technology - separating even the finest of dust particles.

 While it is common to see bagless vacuums today, Dyson was the first to do it.